underscore-finance/underscore-docs/vaults.md

 - You receive 10,000 _USDC tokens

 **After 3 months**:
-- AI captured a 12% Morpho rate spike, moved to 8% Euler promotion, claimed $15k in rewards
+- AI executed dozens of rebalances — capturing rate opportunities, evaluating risk before moving, rotating through promotions, claiming rewards as they unlock
 - Vault now holds 1,025,000 USDC (2.5% growth)
 - Your 10,000 _USDC now redeemable for 10,250 USDC
 - No action required from you